-Anna Breger will teach some lovely melodies found in 18th century manuscripts from Germany/Denmark/Sweden.
+Anna Breger will teach some lovely melodies found in 18th century manuscripts from northern Europe.
 All instruments welcome, intermediate playing level.

 A ballad is a song that tells a story.
 Bring us your ballads from renowned collections, local history, family tradition, or just ripping good yarns.

 Singing Beatles songs makes us happy, and hopefully will make you happy too.
 Come join us!

 The joy of waltzes for your dancing and listening pleasure.

 Learn the footwork and styling to several dances in the Beranche uneven-five rhythm (SQQSQ).
 Amaze your friends by knowing what to do when the band plays one of those wonderful tunes.